-If you are pregnant, breastfeeding, or taking prescription medications or other supplements, consult with your doctor before trying hemp oil.
+If you are pregnant, breastfeeding, or taking medications or other supplements, consult with your doctor before trying hemp oil.
 Your body has to metabolize, or break down, the substances you consume, and a phytocannabinoid-rich hemp oil may have compounds that can slow down or speed up the way your body metabolizes some medications.

 Talking to your doctor before taking hemp oil is especially important if any of your medications warn against consuming grapefruit and grapefruit juice while taking them.
-Interestingly enough, grapefruit and some cannabinoids affect the same family of enzymes (cytochrome P450) responsible for substance metabolization.
+Interestingly enough, grapefruit and some cannabinoids affect the same family of enzymes (cytochrome P450) responsible for substance metabolism.

 The bottom line.

-Hemp oil extract may be your ticket to a more relaxed day or night.* Take baby steps with dosing to settle on an effective amount for you.
+Hemp oil may be your ticket to a more relaxed day or night.* Take baby steps with dosing to settle on an effective amount for you.